mightysabean/cv-templating/README.md

 python -m pip install yaml jinja2 csv
 ```

-If you have not `pip` installed, then please refer to the instructions of your platform and python distrubution for help [installing pip](https://packaging.python.org/installing/#requirements-for-installing-packages).
+If you have not `pip` installed, then please refer to the instructions for your platform and Python distribution for help [installing pip](https://packaging.python.org/installing/#requirements-for-installing-packages).

 ## Making the 'omelette'

+The information to feed the templates can be structured as you want, but it is preferable to follow some folder structure.
+For instance, probably is a good idea to have a folder for all the data (for example, you guest, exactly: `data`).
+Inside some file for general information, a folder for projects and inside it a file for each project, or a folder for each (if you want to store other info related to the project as photos) or if you have only a resume of projects maybe it is better to have only a `.csv` file.

+If you want to make an HTML-based CV, the syntax to use in the templates is the [jinja standard](http://jinja.pocoo.org/docs/dev/templates/).

+In the LaTeX case, the syntax for templating is a customization based on [this snippet](http://flask.pocoo.org/snippets/55/) of [flask framework](http://flask.pocoo.org/).

+There are examples of each type in the root directory, [excvhtml.jinja](excvhtml.jinja) and [excvlatex.jinja](excvlatex.jinja).

+See the tutorial based on these examples showing how to proceed.
+You can use the structure of files and directories as a seed for your strucuture, modifying the templates provided if it is necessary.

 ## License